 Weight loss can be challenging, especially with stubborn fat that just won’t budge.
 Brown fat (which cushions our organs for protection) can indicate how likely we are to lose white fat (which is mostly energy storage).
 Studies show active brown fat is associated with individuals at healthy weights.
 In contrast, inactive or dormant brown fat may be linked to obesity.

 In her book Eat Fat, Lose Weight, Dr. Ann Louise Gittleman cites one particularly intriguing study from the University of Montreal.
-They found that GLA can stimulate brown fat activity and calorie burn.
+They found that GLA can benefit nutrition by stimulating brown fat activity and calorie burn.
 Yet another study in the Journal of Nutrition reports that GLA can help prevent weight regain in people prone to obesity.
-While more research is needed to investigate the effectiveness of GLA for weight management, these studies show great promise.
+Another clinical trial set to finish in 2023 is currently measuring the effectiveness of GLA supplementation in preventing weight regain for 24 months.
+While more research is needed to investigate the effectiveness of GLA for weight loss and weight management, these studies show great promise.

 The OCL Journal highlights GLA’s anti-inflammatory properties as being elemental in reducing painful symptoms associated with arthritis.
 Arthritis is a condition typically treated with anti-inflammatory drugs.
 However, daily consumption of GLA may help ease bone stiffness, swelling, and relieve painful joints.
 The same review claims that some patients even report that the severity of their arthritis symptoms dropped from 100 percent to about 25 percent after nine months of GLA supplementation.
 Amazing!

 How Much GLA Do We Need?